PREMISE

 THE UGLY STUFF

-I do think can you start acknowledging Lord and Miller as a filmmaking duo that gets the job done whenever they step up to the plate.
+I do think you can start acknowledging Lord and Miller as a filmmaking duo that gets the job done whenever they step up to the plate.
 Cloudy with a Chance of meatballs, the Lego movie, the Jump Street films, and this.
 When it comes to directorial efforts, they have literally never missed.

 PROJECT HAIL MARY is in theaters now